What is the Difference between Fertilizer Derived from Organic and Synthetic Sources?

 Fertilizers come from many sources.
-Synthetic fertilizers are manufactured from minerals, gasses from the air and waste materials.
-Organic fertilizers obtain their nutrients from natural organic sources such as microbes, organic wastes and other similar materials.
+Synthetically derived fertilizers are manufactured from minerals, gasses from the air and inorganic waste materials.
+Fertilizers derived from organic sources obtain their nutrients from natural sources such as microbes, organic waste, and other similar materials.

-Organic fertilizers are different in that they provide benefits to plants and soil.
-Organic fertilizers, like Milorganite, stimulate beneficial soil microorganisms and improve the structure of the soil.
-Soil microbes play an important role in converting organic fertilizers into soluble nutrients that can be absorbed by plants.
-Organic fertilizers will provide all the secondary and micro-nutrients your plants need.
+Fertilizers derived from organic sources provide benefits to both plants and soil and when used properly generally won’t burn or damage plants.
+Organically derived fertilizers stimulate beneficial soil microorganisms and improve the structure of the soil.
+Soil microbes play a key role in converting organic fertilizers into soluble nutrients that can be absorbed by plants at a rate they can use.
+Organically derived fertilizers often provide the secondary and micronutrients plants need, usually absent in synthetic fertilizers.

-Organic fertilizers typically have a lower NPK analysis than synthetics but feed plants for a much longer period of time.
-Because of this, the impact of organic fertilization is usually more subtle.
-It takes a little longer to get results, but the reward is a green that lasts.
+Organically derived fertilizers typically have a lower NPK analysis (nitrogen, phosphorus, potassium) than synthetics fertilizers, but they feed plants for a much longer period of time.
+As a result, the impact of organic fertilizers on lawn and plants is usually more subtle.
+It may take a little longer to see results, but the reward is a lawn that stays greener longer.